Charlie Dempsey (wrestler): All Japan Pro Wrestling (2023–2024)

 Dempsey made his return to Japan with All Japan Pro Wrestling (AJPW) on 31 December 2023, where he teamed up with Yuma Anzai to face Tatsumi Fujinami and his son LEONA in a winning effort.
 At AJPW's New Year Giant Series, Dempsey challenged Katsuhiko Nakajima for the Triple Crown Heavyweight Championship, which Nakajima won.

 Total Nonstop Action Wrestling (2024)

 Dempsey made his Total Nonstop Action Wrestling (TNA) debut on the 4 July 2024 episode of TNA Impact! where he attacked Leon Slater and Trey Miguel during their match.
 After the attack, Miguel's tag team partner Zachary Wentz (who formerly wrestled on NXT as Nash Carter), challenged Dempsey to a match.
 On the following week, Dempsey defeated Wentz in his TNA in-ring debut after interference from Myles Borne.

 Game Changer Wrestling (2024)

 Dempsey made his Game Changer Wrestling (GCW) debut at GCW Josh Barnett's Bloodsport X on 4 April 2024, beating Matt Makowski by submission.

 He then made another appearance at Josh Barnett's Bloodsport XII on 24 November, defeating Tracy Williams by submission.

-Personal life
+Other media

-Matthews was born in Atlanta, Georgia to English parents.
-His father, Darren, is a retired professional wrestler best known as William Regal.
+Matthews, as Charlie Dempsey, made his video game debut as a playable character in WWE 2K25 and later appeared in WWE 2K26.